MarathonLabs/marathon/docs/runner/android/configure.md

 ### Screen recorder configuration

-By default, device will record a 1280x720 1Mbps video of up to 180 seconds if it is supported.
+By default, the device will record a 1280x720 1Mbps video of up to 180 seconds if it is supported.
 If on the other hand you want to force screenshots or configure the recording parameters you can specify this as follows:

 :::tip